How To Start a Business in 10 Steps: 2024 Guide

 Before entering the Hong Kong market, it's crucial to understand its dynamics.
 Setting up a representative office can be beneficial to establish professional contacts for supply and sales and improve your Chinese language skills.
 However, patience is key, as building a successful business takes time.
 It's important to have a comprehensive business plan in place.
 You can rest assured that our highly experienced professionals will guide you in areas such as accounting, taxation, and consultancy, providing local support throughout your journey.

 You must apply for a visa to invest or seek employment in Hong Kong.
 This entails completing a visa application form and meeting specific educational and professional qualifications requirements.
-A clean criminal record is also necessary.
+A clean criminal record is also necessary for those who want to run a business in Hong Kong.

 You can access the visa application form (ID 999A) from the Immigration Department's website and submit it online.
 The required documentation includes a copy of your passport photograph, passport copy, evidence of your educational and professional qualifications, and a two-year business plan.
 Background information about your business should also be provided.